 4. Compliance with our legal obligations

-We may also invoke our legal obligations as a valid ground for sharing your information with judiciary or law enforcement authorities, if we are ever obliged to do so.
+We may also invoke our legal obligations as a valid ground for sharing your information with judiciary or law enforcement authorities, if we are ever obliged to do so and according to applicable laws.

 In such case, you have the right to object to the processing of your information or ask us to restrict such processing.